Encouraging Your Baby To Talk: 3 Ways To Help Your Little One Learn

 This interaction and communication with a primary caregiver is important in helping babies learn how to communicate, as well as lower stress-levels and anxiety.
 The study does not suggest that forward-facing pushchairs are harmful, and as toddlers become older they enjoy the stimulation of a changing environment, however face-to-face buggies have been shown to be more beneficial in terms of encouraging speech and interaction.

-If you’re looking for a practical and stylish buggy that will help you encourage your little one’s communication and interaction with you, look no further!
-The Ickle Bubba Stomp Travel System can be both world-facing and parent-facing depending on your preference, and is suitable right up to three years, so you can chat with your toddler wherever you go!
+If you’re looking for a practical and stylish travel system that will help you encourage your little one’s communication and interaction with you, look no further!
+The Ickle Bubba range of travel systems can be both world-facing and parent-facing depending on your preference, and are suitable right up to toddlerhood, so you can chat with your little one wherever you go!